chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 * **Query**: A JQL query that finds the issues that will be updated in this task

-The output of the task is `issues`, a key-value map containing all found issues
+The output of the task is `issues`, a key-value map consisting of the issue ID and summary (title) of all found issues

 ![JIRA task](../images/jira-query-issues-task-details.png)